-Orchestration: 3 flutes (3rd = piccolo), 2 oboes (1st = English horn), 2 clarinets (2nd = bass clarinet), 4 horns, 3 trumpets, 3 trombones, tuba, timpani, percussion (bass drum, cymbals, snare drum, triangle), strings, and solo piano
+Orchestration: 3 flutes (3rd = piccolo), 2 oboes (1st = English horn), 2 clarinets (2nd = bass clarinet), 3 bassoons (3rd = contrabassoon), 4 horns, 3 trumpets, 3 trombones, tuba, timpani, percussion (bass drum, cymbals, snare drum, triangle), strings, and solo piano

-First Los Angeles Philharmonic performance: December 20, 1962, Zubin Mehta conducting, and soloist György Sándor
+First Los Angeles Philharmonic performance: December 20, 1962, Zubin Mehta conducting, with soloist György Sándor

-Case in point: this Second Piano Concerto, which took nearly a year and a half after its completion to find a taker, Hans Rosbaud, who led the premiere in Frankfurt, with the composer as soloist, in January of 1933; this was the last appearance in Germany for the outspokenly anti-Fascist Bartók.
-During the following months, however, an array of renowned conductors took a crack at its daunting pages: Adrian Boult, Hermann Scherchen, Václav Talich, Ernest Ansermet, all with Bartók as soloist, while Otto Klemperer introduced it to Budapest, with Louis Kentner at the piano.
+By age 50 and his Second Piano Concerto, Bartók had won considerable respect from the academic community for his studies and collections of Hungarian and other East European folk music.
+He was in demand as a pianist, performing his own music and classics of the 18th and 19th centuries.
+His orchestral works, largely built on Hungarian folk idiom (as was most of his music) and characterized by extraordinary rhythmic complexity, were being heard, but remained a tough sell.
+Case in point, this Second Piano Concerto, which took a year and a half after its completion to find a taker, Hans Rosbaud, who led the premiere in Frankfurt, with the composer as soloist, in January of 1933.
+It would be the last appearance in Germany for the outspokenly anti-Fascist Bartók.
+During the following months, however, an array of renowned conductors took on its daunting pages: Adrian Boult, Hermann Scherchen, Václav Talich, Ernest Ansermet, all with Bartók as soloist, while Otto Klemperer introduced it to Budapest, with pianist Louis Kentner.

-The listener encountering this blasting, battering, pugilistic work is unlikely to find it to be “lighter” than virtually anything except Bartók’s First Piano Concerto.
-In this context, the late Hungarian musicologist György Kroó wryly reminds us that Wagner considered his Tristan und Isolde a lightweight counterpart to his Ring – “easily performable, with box office appeal.”
+The listener encountering this pugilistic work is unlikely to find it to be “lighter” than virtually anything in Bartok’s output except his First Concerto.
+In this context, the Hungarian critic György Kroó wryly reminds us that Wagner considered Tristan und Isolde a lightweight counterpart to his “Ring” – “easily performable, with box office appeal”.